 - And many articles covering domestic and international trade: Case Study – Fully digital trade transactions, eIDAS and Trade Finance, 5 ways eIDAS is Boosting the Digitization of Trade, International Trade – Building Trust with eIDAS

-- Using partners like SME associations and service providers to act as intermediate links to spread awareness.
-This is essentially a precursor to the hub and spoke model that we touched upon in our previous article.
+- Using partners like SME associations and service providers as intermediate links to spread awareness.
+This is a precursor to the hub and spoke model discussed in our previous article.

-- Using social media to spread awareness and creating a discussion space for related topics like the eIDAS Observatory.
+- Using social media to spread awareness and create a discussion space for related topics like the eIDAS Observatory.

 Sector Specific Successes

 SMEs rightly focus more on on-the-ground implementation rather than on lofty concepts or ideas which exist only on paper.
-Therefore, in order to reach SMEs, service providers and EU agencies have to first identify and then address their specific pain points.
+Therefore, to reach SMEs, service providers and EU agencies must first identify and then address their specific pain points.
 For example, an online commerce business would immediately be interested in a solution that can help them detect, reduce or eliminate fraud rather than a generic “enhanced security” pitch.
-These pain points may even differ from country to country which is why a distributed hub and spoke model for spreading awareness might be more effective than a centralised repository.
+These pain points may differ from country to country, so a distributed hub and spoke model for spreading awareness might be more effective than a centralized repository.

-At the end of the day though, the key to cracking the SME market is establishing trust.
-Any moves made towards that direction will undoubtedly lead to greater adoption and make the whole imitative a success.
+At the end of the day, establishing trust is the key to cracking the SME market.
+Any moves in that direction will undoubtedly lead to greater adoption and make the whole imitative a success.

 References and Further Reading